The Return on Investment Ratio Explained

 Defining the Ratio

 ROI serves as a returns ratio, allowing a business owner to calculate how efficiently the company uses its total asset base to generate sales.
+Total assets include all current assets such as cash, inventory, and accounts receivable in addition to fixed assets such as the plant buildings and equipment.

 If an investment doesn't have a good ROI, or if an investor or business owner has other opportunities available with a higher ROI, then calculating the ROI values on the different opportunities can instruct him or her as to which investments to choose for the best return.